jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ![Ant Death Spiral](/assets/problem-solving-philosophy.png)
 _Ant Death Spiral.
 Image Needed._

 Today's political ideologies are in a sort of death spiral.
-Whether "red", "blue", "orange" or "green", they are going in circles trying to make their limited techniques improve the economy like an old martial arts coach trying to come to terms with their fighters losing mixed-martial arts fights.
-Their echo chamber's are hard to break out of because each ideology is keep telling people that its chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
-And when we continue to feel the pain of real life problems, we're told other ideologies are not options because they break the ideological rulebook.
-Even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.
+Whether "red", "blue", "orange" or "green", they are going in circles trying to make their techniques improve the economy.
+But, ideologues self-imposed limited toolset ideologues can't for the same reason no single martial art discipline can be the single source of truth.
+With real world results hard to come by, there isn't much they can do but retreat into their sub-culture and form echo chambers because "they don't like what they're finding out".

+Like old martial artists, they keep telling people their chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
+And when we continue to feel the pain of real life problems echo chambers increase their volume and say other ideologies are not options because they break the ideological rulebook.
+And as things get even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.

 The truth is, all political ideologies and their economic techniques are incomplete.